TalkingQuickly/talkingquickly.github.io/_drafts/2014-05-12-dnsimple-ssl-certificates-nginx.md

 Assuming your destination files are `ssl_cert.crt` and `ssl_private_key.key`

 The following bash script provides a simple interface for switching in new certs and rolling back in the case that something goes wrong.
+The script should be stored in the same directory as the target for the certificates.
+In the case of our sample configuration, this is `/home/deploy/your_app_environment/shared/`.

 ```bash
 #!/bin/bash